datkk06/OpenStack-Tutorial/README.md

 11. [Nova Network Service](https://github.com/kalise/OpenStack-Tutorial/blob/master/Content/novanetwork.md)

 ### Disclaimer
 This tutorial is for personal use only.
-The content is borrowed from many sources, including Ceph online guides, blogs and tutorial from the net.
+The content is borrowed from many sources, including OpenStack online guide, blogs and tutorial from the net.